 Compliance with these laws requires an institution-wide effort and support from college leadership.

-Please note while there is some overlap between the Clery Act and Title IX (through VAWA), most of each law does not concern the other.
 It is through Grays Harbor College's concern about their students and employees, that they have a sense of personal safety within our campus community.
-Whereas we offer a myriad of services and prevention strategies to continuously improve the safety of the campus community, ultimately, each individual is responsible for his/her own personal safety.
 We expect that the learning of and practicing of preventative measures serve to substantially reduce the probability of someone becoming a victim.
-Thus, our objective with the Annual Security Report is to provide effective and accurate written information that will help foster a safe and healthy environment for our students and employees, and provide information prospective and current students and employees need to make informed decisions regarding their individual safety.
+The objective with the Annual Security Report is to provide effective and accurate written information that will help foster a safe and healthy environment for our students and employees, and provide information prospective and current students and employees need to make informed decisions regarding their individual safety.
 We want to inform our community about the occurrence of crime on our campuses, our campus security and safety policies, and our most recent initiatives to prevent and respond to crime and emergencies.
 Compliance with the Clery Act requires Grays Harbor College to provide timely warnings of crimes that represent a threat to the safety of students or employees and to make campus security policies available to the public.
 The act also requires the College to collect, report, and disseminate crime data to everyone on-campus and to the Department of Education (ED) annually.
 To be in full compliance, Grays Harbor College must do the following:

 - Publish, provide information about and distribute an Annual Security Report to current and prospective students and employees by October 1st of each year.
 The report must provide crime statistics for the past three years, detail campus and community policies about safety and security measures, describe campus crime prevention programs, and list procedures to be followed in the investigation and prosecution of alleged sex offenses. - Provide students and employees with timely warnings of crimes that represent a threat to their safety.
-GRC must also keep and make available to the public a detailed crime log of all crimes reported to them in the past 60 days.
-Crime logs must be kept for seven years, and logs older than 60 days must be made available within two business days upon request.

-- Keep the past three years of crime statistics detailing crimes that have occurred: oncampus; in our Campus Corner Apartment (CCA) residential facilities; in public areas on or near campus; and in certain non-campus buildings, such as remote classrooms.
-GRC must also report liquor and drug law violations and illegal weapons possession if they result in a disciplinary referral or arrest - Disclose missing student notification procedures that pertain to students residing in any oncampus student housing facilities. - Disclose fire safety information related to any on-campus student housing facilities.
-This includes maintaining a fire log that is open to public inspection and publishing an Annual Fire Safety Report containing policy statements and fire statistics associated with each on-campus student housing facility.
-These statistics must include the location, cause, injuries, deaths and property damage of each fire. - Submit the collected crime and fire statistics to ED each fall.
+Grays Harbor College must also keep and make available to the public a detailed crime log of all crimes reported to them in the past 60 days.
+Crime logs must be kept for seven years, and logs older than 60 days must be made available within two business days upon request. - Keep the past three years of crime statistics detailing crimes that have occurred: oncampus; in public areas on or near campus; and in certain non-campus buildings, such as remote classrooms.
+Grays Harbor College must also report liquor and drug law violations and illegal weapons possession if they result in a disciplinary referral or arrest - Submit the collected crime statistics to ED each fall.
 Grays Harbor College has a vested interest in campus safety and the safety of our students and employees.
-Information about crime prevention, fire safety, security authority, crime reporting policies, disciplinary procedures, and other matters of importance are contained in the following pages.
+Information about crime prevention, security authority, crime reporting policies, disciplinary procedures, and other matters of importance are contained in the following pages.
 This report also contains information about campus crime and fire statistics.
-The report is available on the Internet where it is posted on the Grays Harbor College Campus Safety webpage: https://www.ghc.edu/safety.
+The report is available in the Student's Right to Know section of the webpage.